giovifav/play64/readme.md

 ; It will be displayed in the title bar
 ; The title of the window can be changed in the code
 ```

-## How to release your game

-To prepare your game for release, edit the config.ini file: set Game to the internal name of your game, Title to the display title, and Intro to False.
-Remove any unused files from the carts directory.
-Finally, you may rename the play64.exe executable as needed.

 ## input